The essential car finance guide: Car loan facts, tips, car loan statistics and more

 However, you structure your loan, it needs to meet both your current and future requirements, or have flexibility if your circumstances change.

-• Fixed – A fixed interest rate is a set rate of interest that is locked in for the loan term.
+• fixed – a fixed interest rate is a set rate of interest that is locked in for the loan term.

-• Variable – The variable rate may increase or decrease over the loan term.
+• variable – the variable rate may increase or decrease over the loan term.

-Comparing interest rates: The comparison rate
+Comparing interest rates: the comparison rate

-When comparing interest rates between lenders, always remember to compare apples with apples.
+when comparing interest rates between lenders, always remember to compare apples with apples.
 The comparison rate is the base rate of interest, fixed or variable, plus any additional fees and charges.
 In other words, the comparison rate indicates the true cost of the loan.

-2.0 Secured or unsecured: All about car loan security
+2.0 Secured or unsecured: all about car loan security

 Lenders – such as banks and other financial institutions – factor in the risk that you, the borrower, could default on repayments.
 If there is a higher chance of default, then the lender will charge a higher rate of interest.
 In most cases, they will also require security as part of the terms of the loan.